Central Corridor Rail Line: Montrealer and Vermonter

 From its reinstatement in 1989, the overnight Montrealer (the direct predecessor of the Vermonter) ran along the Central Vermont from New London to Brattleboro and beyond.
-Amherst was at first the only station stop between New London to Brattleboro, which was traversed late at night in both directions; a stop at Willimantic, Connecticut, was added in 1991.
+Amherst was at first the only station stop between New London to Brattleboro, which was traversed late at night in both directions; a stop at Willimantic was added in 1991.

 After fiscal issues in 1995, the Montrealer was cut back to St. Albans and moved to a daytime schedule as the Vermonter.
 It was rerouted over the Springfield Line between New Haven and Springfield, and the Boston Subdivision from Springfield to Palmer, Massachusetts.
 At Palmer the train reversed directions and continued north along the Central Vermont (which was sold to the New England Central Railroad that year).

 On December 29, 2014, the Vermonter was rerouted onto the Conn River Line between Springfield and Northfield, Massachusetts, after the line received major upgrades.
-This eliminated the reverse move at Palmer, which will lead to faster service, and added stations at Holyoke, Northampton, and Greenfield; however, it ended direct service to Amherst.
+This eliminated the reverse move at Palmer, which led to faster service, and added stations at Holyoke, Northampton, and Greenfield; however, it ended direct service to Amherst.